neha-kay/Kiko-plus/_posts/2016-06-19-the-career-guide.md

 category: career
 ---

-Welcome to the Career Guide!

 For years we grapple with the question, _“What do you want to do?”_.
 For graduating college seniors, it’s an especially unsettling question; the time we have to procrastinate the decision is very obviously (and unnervingly) winding down.

 This was very much the case with me.
 While I had a general sense of my career objectives, I considered myself nothing short of naïve.
-[What should I prioritize – money, titles, personal growth, prestige?]({% post_url 2016-06-19-what-to-choose-money-personal-growth-titles-or-prestige %}){:target="_blank"} [Is their validity to the ‘passion hypothesis’]({% post_url 2016-06-20-6-ways-follow-your-passion-advice-falls-short %}){:target="_blank"}?
-[What should I be doing to maximize the career opportunities available to me? ]({% post_url 2016-06-19-to-what-degree-should-you-plan-your-career %}){:target="_blank"}
+What should I prioritize – money, titles, personal growth, prestige?
+Is their validity to the ‘passion hypothesis’?
+What should I be doing to maximize the career opportunities available to me?

 My natural instinct was to consult the experts – researching advice from experts on developing one’s career.
 Over the past few months, I’ve read their advice and created this guide, in an effort to help fellow graduating seniors around me and, more generally, spread knowledge on a rather fuzzy topic.

 __In writing this guide, I’ve done my best to cull the cream of advice from the books I’ve read, elaborating on the most thought-provoking advice along with themes which consistently emerge across different authors.__